Lagmaker/TCRweb24/README.md

 # lagmaker.github.io
 web tasks for second course

-click this link to visit the website https://lagmaker.github.io/
+follow this link to visit the website https://lagmaker.github.io/